skyswordw/robomimic/docs/introduction/installation.md

 Robosuite requires [mujoco-py](https://github.com/openai/mujoco-py).
 If you are on an Ubuntu machine with a GPU, you should make sure that the `GPU` version of `mujoco-py` gets built, so that image rendering is fast (crucial for working with image datasets!).

-An easy way to ensure this is to clone the repository, change [this line](https://github.com/openai/mujoco-py/blob/4830435a169c1f3e3b5f9b58a7c3d9c39bdf4acb/mujoco_py/builder.py#L74) to `Builder = LinuxGPUExtensionBuilder`, and install from source by running `pip install -e .` in the `mujoco-py` root directory.
+An easy way to ensure this is to clone the repository, change [this line](https://github.com/openai/mujoco-py/blob/4830435a169c1f3e3b5f9b58a7c3d9c39bdf4acb/mujoco_py/builder.py#L74) to `Builder = LinuxGPUExtensionBuilder`, and install from source by running `uv pip install -e .` in the `mujoco-py` root directory.

 </div> -->